 The test measures a candidate's ability to fulfill the essential job functions of the position.
-The candidate must perform physical tests which are evaluated on a pass-fail basis.
+The candidate must perform three (3) physical tests, each which are evaluated on a pass-fail basis.

 Candidates are invited to participate in the PAT portion of the selection process according to their rank based upon the score they achieved on the written examination.